Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Conclusion

 \section{Conclusion}

-In this paper, we bridge the gap between GFlowNets and standard RL from the perspective of flow iteration and policy evaluation.
-Our results show that the resulting value function under a uniform policy shares close ties with flow functions in GFlowNets.
-Leveraging this insight, we then propose a novel algorithm named rectified policy evaluation (RPE) to facilitate a simple policy evaluation algorithm for reward matching.
-Empirical results on various standard benchmarks show that RPE performs better or competitively compared to both the GFlowNets methods and MaxEnt RL methods.
+In this paper, we establish a new connection between GFlowNets and core reinforcement learning concepts through the lens of flow iteration and policy evaluation.
+Our results reveal that the value function under a uniform policy is intrinsically linked to the flow functions in GFlowNets under certain structural conditions.
+Based on this insight, we develop Rectified Policy Evaluation (RPE), which reformulates GFlowNets' objectives through a simplified policy evaluation framework.
+Extensive empirical evaluations on GFlowNets benchmarks demonstrate that RPE is able to capture multi-modal rewards and achieve GFlowNets' sophisticated reward-matching capability through evaluating a fixed uniform policy, providing new insights into understanding both fields.